jet-logic/jinjagen/README.md

    Respects language comment styles (e.g., `#` in Bash won’t break `#%` blocks).
 3. **Edge Cases**:
    If no extension matches (or for `.txt`), falls back to standard Jinja2 delimiters.

-Here’s a **Practical Usage** section for your README with real-world examples and copy-paste friendly commands:

 ---